tdangarwala/linux_cmd_translator/README.md

 # linux_cmd_translator
 I'm bad at Linux commands.
-Wanted to try to create some way to translate english to Bash
+Wanted to try to create some way to translate english to Bash and then control my terminal with it.